zachmetcalf/shared-project/docs/setup/install.md

 ### Run Setup Script

-Run the setup script in `scripts` to install and configure the project
+Run the setup script in the `scripts` folder to install and configure the project